zhichunguo/ZhichunGuo/content/publication/Eland/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the Web Conference 2021*
+publication: In *Proceedings of the 29th ACM International Conference on Information & Knowledge Management*
-publication_short: In *WWW*
+publication_short: In *CIKM*

-abstract: The recent success of graph neural networks has significantly boosted molecular property prediction, advancing activities such as drug discovery.
-The existing deep neural network methods usually require large training dataset for each property, impairing their performance in cases (especially for new molecular properties) with a limited amount of experimental data, which are common in real situations.
-To this end, we propose Meta-MGNN, a novel model for few-shot molecular property prediction.
-Meta-MGNN applies molecular graph neural network to learn molecular representations and builds a meta-learning framework for model optimization.
-To exploit unlabeled molecular information and address task heterogeneity of different molecular properties, Meta-MGNN further incorporates molecular structures, attribute based self-supervised modules and self-attentive task weights into the former framework, strengthening the whole learning model.
-Extensive experiments on two public multi-property datasets demonstrate that Meta-MGNN outperforms a variety of state-of-the-art methods.
+abstract: The proliferation of web platforms has created incentives for online abuse.
+Many graph-based anomaly detection techniques are proposed to identify the suspicious accounts and behaviors.
+However, most of them detect the anomalies once the users have performed many such behaviors.
+Their performance is substantially hindered when the users’ observed data is limited at an early stage, which needs to be improved to minimize financial loss.
+In this work, we propose Eland, a novel framework that uses action sequence augmentation for early anomaly detection.
+Eland utilizes a sequence predictor to predict next actions of every user and exploits the mutual enhancement between action sequence augmentation and user-action graph anomaly detection.
+Experiments on three realworld datasets show that Eland improves the performance of a variety of graph-based anomaly detection methods.
+With Eland, anomaly detection performance at an earlier stage is better than non-augmented methods that need significantly more observed data by up to 15% on the Area under the ROC curve.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.